- Learn from dedicated tutors, with extensive criminological and legal knowledge of national and international justice systems.

 - Benefit from additional, specialised careers support from our dedicated Law School Careers Advisor.

 - Ranked sixth in the UK for the impact of our social sciences research (Research Excellence Framework 2014).

 This course is closed for entry September 2021.

 In this law degree, you will be encouraged to think like a lawyer from day one.
-Learn the essential law foundation subjects in order to practise law alongside exploring current trends and different responses to crime.
-Our practice-based learning approach focuses on understanding the law in the context of everyday life and legal practice, and applying your learning to a range of critical criminological and legal issues.
+Exploring the essential law foundation subjects, you will learn to practise law, with a good understanding of current trends and responses to crime.

 The Law and Criminology extended degree programmes include a foundation year, which will provide you with a sound introduction to key elements needed for studying Law and Criminology at degree level.
 Our extended degree programme will provide you with a thorough and supportive academic preparation for study.
 The foundation year is carefully designed to build confidence in your abilities, develop essential academic and study skills, and provide you with the subject specific knowledge essential for success.

 The course has been designed by experienced academics and practitioners, with input from our internationally-renowned Crucible Centre for Human Rights and Social Justice.
 It is specifically designed for your career development.

 Throughout your degree, you will work with practitioners from the legal sector, and have the opportunity to put law into action through our pro bono activities with the Citizens Advice Bureau and work placements.

 Through practice-based learning, you will learn to understand the law in the context of everyday life and legal practice, and apply your learning to critical criminological and legal issues.

 Drawing on disciplines such as sociology, psychology and human rights, you will gain a dynamic understanding of legal concepts, values, principles and rules, as well as criminological theories and criminal justice practice.